nix-community/infra/README.md

 * RAM: 64GB DDR4 ECC
 * Drives: 2 x 1 TB NVME in RAID 1

+## Cache

-All the builds on this machine are pushed to https://nix-community.cachix.org/
+All the builds on these machines are pushed to https://nix-community.cachix.org/

 Thanks to Cachix for sponsoring our binary cache!